brainsum/c2distro/themes/custom/c2d_theme/README.md

 * `css` directory: for all compiled css files (not commit map files)
 * `fonts` directory: for webfonts
 * `images` directory: for all theme images and graphics
-* `js` directory: for all JavaScript files*
+* `js` directory: for all compiled JavaScript files
+* `js/vendors` directory: all production needed vendor libraries used from here
 * `node_modules` directory: we need install all required frontend vendor libraries here
+* `src/js` directory: Source js files
-* `sass` directory: Source sass files
+* `src/sass` directory: Source sass files
 * `templates` directory: all twig templates in Drupal module based structure
-* `vendors` directory: all production needed vendor libraries used from here

 ### Sass structure